Category Archives: Abuse of Power

 “We are afflicted by a congenital uncertainty as to our own value.”

 So wrote Alain de Botton, philosopher, in 2004.
-His name for this affliction – Status Anxiety – is the title of an accessible book on the subject.1Status Anxiety, A de Botton, Penguin 2005 Outlining its role in Victorian snobbery, class conflict, consumerism, the idea of ‘meritocracy’ and many other things he makes a persuasive case for Status Anxiety as a pernicious source of unhappiness in all eras and cultures – but especially in the West today.
+His name for this affliction – status anxiety – is the title of an accessible book on the subject.1Status Anxiety, A de Botton, Penguin 2005 Outlining its role in Victorian snobbery, class conflict, consumerism, the idea of ‘meritocracy’ and many other things he makes a persuasive case for status anxiety as a pernicious source of unhappiness in all eras and cultures – but especially in the West today.

 De Botton suggests also that religion, especially Christianity, might be a cure.
 Could this offer insight into our ongoing hesitation over ‘mission’, and maybe much more than that?